Ezrom Legae is one of South Africa's foremost artists and managed to pursue a career as an artist throughout the apartheid years.

 Born in 1938 he studied under Cecil Skotnes and Sydney Khumalo at the Polly Street Art Centre and at the Jubilee Centre in Johannesburg.
 He went on to teach art and was an active member of the Amadlozi 69 group.

-He exhibited extensively in South Africa and held solo exhibitions with The Goodman Gallery amongst others.
+He exhibited extensively in South Africa and held solo exhibitions at the Goodman Gallery amongst others.
 Ezrom Legae also participated in many international group exhibitions, winning the Honourable Mention for Drawing at the Valparaiso Biennale in Chile in 1979.
 In 1969 he won the Oppenheimer Sculpture Prize.

 His work has been shown all over Europe, and was part of the groundbreaking Ricky Burnett-curated 'Tributaries' exhibition in 1985, shown first here and then in West Germany.
 Awards received include the 1967 Oppenheimer Sculpture Prize and Art SA Today, and the artist is represented in most major museum collections in South Africa